D3DEnergetic/FIDASIM/README.md

 For bash shell:

-    export FIDASIM_DIR=/path/to/fidasim/install/    #don't forget the last slash export NETCDF_INCLUDE=/path/to/netcdf/install/include
+    export FIDASIM_DIR=/path/to/fidasim/install/    #don't forget the last slash export FIDASIM_COMPILER=gfortran #use 'ifort' for Intel compiler export NETCDF_INCLUDE=/path/to/netcdf/install/include
     export NETCDF_LIB=/path/to/netcdf/install/lib
     export LD_LIBRARY_PATH=/path/to/netcdf/install/lib:$LD_LIBRARY_PATH
     export LD_LIBRARY_PATH=/path/to/netcdf/install/include:$LD_LIBRARY_PATH

-The Intel Fortran compiler (version >= 11.0) is recommended.
-You can download the non-commercial version from [here](http://software.intel.com/en-us/non-commercial-software-development)
+The GNU Fortran compiler, gfortran (version >= 4.7.3), is recommended.
+You can also use Intel Fortran compiler (version >= 11.0).
+The non-commercial version of the Intel compiler is available [here](http://software.intel.com/en-us/non-commercial-software-development)

 The last step is the run make in the source directory